Lemoncode/master-frontend-lemoncode/01-layout/03-grid-css/03-semantic-grid/README.md

 # In this demo we are going to build a semantic grid.

 - One of the most interesting properties of a grid container is the chance to describe `areas`.
-We can use `grid-template-areas` on conatiner in combination with `grid-area`property on grid items to get a semantic grid.
+We can use `grid-template-areas` on container in combination with `grid-area` property on grid items to get a semantic grid.

 - The idea is that the structure itself describe the grid layout.
 This is great because just in a glance we can understand how the space is going to be managed.